Part 1 - The Early Years 1917 - 1940

-During 2017, WA Police celebrates 100 years of women amongst its ranks.
-This milestone highlights the pioneering achievements of female officers and staff, during a century marked by challenges and a determination to become fully integrated into the organisation.
+In 2017, the WA Police Force celebrated 100 years of women amongst its ranks.
+This milestone highlighted the pioneering achievements of female officers and staff, during a century marked by challenges and a determination to become fully integrated into the organisation.

 While it’s acknowledged at the outset, the situation in Western Australia has been mirrored in other parts of Australia - and indeed internationally - it’s also true that each jurisdiction has a unique story to tell.
 For the purposes of context, suffice to say all Australian States, except for Queensland, began appointing women police officers between 1915 and 1930.
 By 1924, Victoria and NSW had four policewomen, SA had 11, WA six and Tasmania one.